 People going through depression may have some or many of the following symptoms-

-So we see that there is no ONE template or criteria for symptoms that apply to ALL people suffering from depression.
+So we see that there is no ONE template or criteria for depression symptoms that apply to ALL people suffering from this mental illness.
 Few can experience 2-3 of them and some can experience the majority of the symptoms stated above.

-- Postpartum depression– Women experience major depressive symptoms also known as postpartum depression during and after their babies are born.
+Postpartum depression– Women experience major depressive symptoms also known as postpartum depression during and after their babies are born.
 This disables them to even take care of themselves during the period

-- Seasonal Affective Disorder– Seasonal Affective Disorder is when we have depressive symptoms during specific times of the year such as the winter, summer or monsoons.
+Seasonal Affective Disorder– Seasonal Affective Disorder is when we have depressive symptoms during specific times of the year such as the winter, summer or monsoons.
 With the onset of winters, some people experience low moods characterized by low energy, weight loss, reduced sleep.
 The symptoms fade out with the arrival of spring.
 While sometimes depression can occur when summer comes around.

 Causes of Depression

-There are 3 risk factors associated with depression-
+There are three risk factors associated with depression-

 A major life change (Divorce) and trauma (Grief, or Breakup) may not affect two people in the same way due to their differences in biological predisposition and coping mechanisms.

-It can affect any age-group, starting from young adolescent to old age.
+It can affect any age group, starting from young adolescents to old age.

-Medication becomes necessary since Clinical Depression involves bio-chemical changes that contribute/reinforces emotions and thoughts.
-It needs to be taken under close supervision of a medical professional and high monitoring is needed.
+Medication becomes necessary since Clinical Depression involves biochemical changes that contribute to/reinforce emotions and thoughts.
+It needs to be taken under the close supervision of a medical professional and high monitoring is needed.